Page last updated: 16 June 2025

 Learn more about Global Overtourism and Japan’s effort to combat it.

-- Tokyo is the most visited city in Japan with a visit rate of 53% due to its status as the capital city and a major cultural, economic, and political hub.
+- Tokyo is the most visited city in Japan with a visit rate of 51.5% (about 12.9 million tourists) due to its status as the capital city and a major cultural, economic, and political hub.

-- The second most visited city is Osaka with a 40% visit rate, known for its modern architecture, nightlife, and hearty street food.
+- The second most visited city is Osaka with a 39.6% visit rate (estimated at 9.9 million tourists), known for its modern architecture, nightlife, and hearty street food.

-- Close to Tokyo, Chiba Prefecture has a visit rate of 38%, influenced by attractions like Tokyo Disneyland.
+- Close to Tokyo, Chiba Prefecture has a visit rate of 36.6% (9.2 million tourists), influenced by attractions like Tokyo Disneyland.

-- With a visit rate of 30%, Kyoto is well-known for its classical Buddhist temples, as well as gardens, imperial palaces, Shinto shrines, and traditional wooden houses.
+- With a visit rate of 29.5% (7.4 million visitors), Kyoto is well-known for its classical Buddhist temples, as well as gardens, imperial palaces, Shinto shrines, and traditional wooden houses.

-- Fukuoka Prefecture holds a 12% visit rate.
+- Fukuoka Prefecture holds a 11.2% visit rate (2.8 million tourists).
 Located on the northern shore of Japan’s Kyushu Island, it’s known for its ancient temples, beaches, and modern shopping malls.

 Japan Travel Statistics